 - 2 cloves garlic, minced

-- ¼ cup (61 g) gochujang (Korean red pepper paste -- this Wholly Gochujang is the cleanest brand I could find on Amazon as recommended by a fellow paleo blogger)
+- ¼ cup (61 g) wheat-free gochujang (Korean red pepper paste -- this Wholly Gochujang is the only one I can find that is wheat-free)

 - 2 tbsp (30 ml) water